open-compensation-token-license/license-token-website/wikisrc/open-source-project-financial-transparency.md

 ### Importance of Financial Transparency

 Financial transparency is crucial for open source projects as it helps build trust with the community, sponsors, and stakeholders.
 By being transparent about their financial dealings, open source projects can demonstrate their commitment to accountability and [good governance](https://en.wikipedia.org/wiki/Good_governance).
 This, in turn, can attract more contributors, sponsors, and users, ultimately contributing to the project's growth and success.
+For more insights, you can explore [open source sponsorship](https://www.license-token.com/wiki/open-source-sponsorship) and [open source project sponsorship tips](https://www.license-token.com/wiki/open-source-project-sponsorship-tips).

 ## Benefits of Financial Transparency